-9 submissions/observations were received in relation to 12 Moore Street, Dublin 1.
+9 submissions/observations were received in relation to 13 Moore Street, Dublin 1.

-Four submissions include clear statements welcoming the proposed addition of 12 Moore Street to the Record of Protected Structures; three of which also support the City Council's motions requesting the addition of the entire Moore Street terrace and/or all 1916 buildings to the RPS.
+Four submissions include clear statements welcoming the proposed addition of 13 Moore Street to the Record of Protected Structures; three of which also support the City Council's motions requesting the addition of the entire Moore Street terrace and/or all 1916 buildings to the RPS.

-Another four submissions/observations support the City Council's motions requesting the addition of the entire Moore Street terrace and/or all 1916 buildings to the RPS; though in some cases they do not explicitly welcome/support the proposed addition of the two-storey historic brick party wall (only) to 12 Moore Street.
+Another four submissions/observations support the City Council's motions requesting the addition of the entire Moore Street terrace and/or all 1916 buildings to the RPS; though in some cases they do not explicitly welcome/support the proposed addition of the two-storey historic brick party walls (only) to 13 Moore Street.